annhanlon/demo2022/README.md

 ## Image without zoom

-Globi Coelestis in Tabulis Tlanas Redacti Pars I: Full size with no zoom or fit="contain" code. https://collections.lib.uwm.edu/digital/collection/celestial/id/84/rec/22
+Globi Coelestis in Tabulis Tlanas Redacti Pars I: Full size with no zoom or fit="contain" code.
 <param ve-image
        manifest="https://collections.lib.uwm.edu/iiif/info/celestial/84/manifest.json">

 ## Image with zoom
-Globi Coelestis in Tabulis Tlanas Redacti Pars I0: Zoomed in using image coordinates to focus on a particular part of the image (in this case, an image of the "camelopardalus constellation).
+Globi Coelestis in Tabulis Tlanas Redacti Pars I0: Zoomed in using image coordinates to focus on a particular part of the image (in this case, an image of the "camelopardalus" constellation).
-<param ve-image region="2135,1939,706,586"
+<param ve-image region="2324,2293,1305,1083"
        manifest="https://collections.lib.uwm.edu/iiif/info/celestial/84/manifest.json">